ibm-cloud-docs/appid/pre-sign-in.md

 ## Understanding preregistration
 {: #preregister-understand}

-Consider an application where you use {{site.data.keyword.appid_short_notm}} to federate existing users from your SAML identity provider.
-You might want certain users to have `admin` access immediately upon signing into the application for the first time.
-To make this happen, you can use the preregistration endpoint to set a custom `admin` attribute for those users and grant them access to the administration console without any further action on your part.
-Be sure to consider the [security issues](/docs/services/appid?topic=appid-profiles#profile-set-custom) that can arise by changing the default setting.
+There might be times when you are developing an application that you already know who your app users are going to be.
+These users are known as "future users".
+You might know ahead of time that certain users need specific permission levels or a specific food preference before they ever start interacting with your app.
+For example, you work for a development company and you hire a new person to function as a team lead.
+You might want to assign that user `admin` access to your app before they start so that when they sign in the first time, they can immediately start working without any further interaction on your part.
+Say that same person is a vegetarian.
+By noting it as a custom attribute in their profile, the preference can be pulled for all team lunches without them having to remind you.

+By default, the ability for users to change their own custom attributes through the application is set to off.
+You can give your users that ability, but before you do be sure that you understand and have considered the [security issues](/docs/services/appid?topic=appid-profiles#profile-set-custom) that can arise.

+To assign custom attributes for future users, you can use either [the GUI](/docs/services/appid?topic=appid-preregister#preregister-gui) or the [preregistration endpoint](/docs/services/appid?topic=appid-preregister#preregister-api).

 ### How are users identified?